How You Can Manage Fear With a Metastatic Melanoma Diagnosisby Jerry Kennard, Ph.D. Medical Reviewer

 Walking a path through fear

-Living with a life-limiting illness is a highly personal journey and one where you may feel isolated and frightened.
-It may help to know that these feelings often pass and that a certain peace can come with having the time and ability to put things in place.
+Living with a serious illness is a highly personal journey.
+It's understandable that you'll feel isolated, lonely or frightened at times.
+It may help to know that these feelings tend to pass and that a certain peace can come with having the time and perspective to put things in place.